-How to connect a Nintendo Switch to your phone's hotspot
+Take your Switch online anywhere by connecting to your phone's hotspot

 Mobile plans often have data caps associated with them.
 Even if it's not a hard data cap, you'll likely have a situation where you get the first 10GB of data at 4G speeds, then anything after that will be at slower 3G speeds until your billing cycle resets.
 Even if you have an "unlimited" plan, you may be throttled if you connect to a high-congestion tower, or have a cap on how much tethering/mobile hotspot data you can use.

 We tested out how much data Fortnite uses, and it's fortunately not enough to blow through a data cap: an hour's worth of playtime used about 19MB of data.
 If you have a truly unlimited plan — or you never get on a congested tower — gaming from your phone's hotspot may be great.
-The biggest issue will be keeping a consistent enough signal so your gaming experience isn't awful.
+The biggest issue will be keeping a consistent enough signal, so your gaming experience isn't awful.

-More: How much data does online gaming on the Nintendo Switch use?
+We've done more testing if you're curious about how much data online gaming on the Nintendo Switch uses up, on average.

-What to do on an iPhone
+Connecting a Switch to your phone's hotspot: What to do on an iPhone

 You have three options for using the hotspot on your iPhone: WiFi, Bluetooth, and USB.
 For the Switch, your only real option is a Wi-Fi hotspot.
 Here's how to set that up on your iPhone!